greenm8rix/sobri.ai/README.md

-# Soberi.ai - Recovery Companion (TWA)
+# Soberi.ai (TWA)

-Soberi.ai is a supportive AI companion designed for addiction recovery and mental wellbeing.
-The application provides users with a non-judgmental space to chat, track their progress, journal their thoughts, and maintain their recovery journey.
+Soberi.ai is a supportive AI companion designed to help users navigate daily life.
+The application provides users with a non-judgmental space to chat, track their progress, and journal their thoughts.

 ## Features

 - **Chat Interface**: Communicate with Soberi, your supportive AI companion
-- **Daily Check-ins**: Track your mood and cravings
+- **Daily Check-ins**: Track your daily progress and mood
-- **Task Management**: Structured daily activities to support recovery
+- **Task Management**: Structured daily activities
 - **Journaling**: Record your thoughts and reflections
-- **Progress Tracking**: Monitor your recovery streaks and milestones
+- **Progress Tracking**: Monitor your streaks and milestones
 - **Progressive Web App**: Install on your device for an app-like experience
 - **Trusted Web App (TWA)**: Available as a native Android app